angel-fontalvo/Tensorflow-Custom-Object-Detection/README.md

     c. fine_tune_checkpoint = path to the checkpoint file.

-  4. Modify the file named **object-detection.pbtxt** under the **training** directory.
+  4. Modify the file named **object-detection.pbtxt** under the **data** directory.
 This  file contains a dictionary of all objects we  will be training.

      Example: